jakobharder/anno1800-jakobs-mods/mods/gameplay-alternative-needs/README.md

 ### 1.2

+- 1.2.3: Fixed blurry icons
-- 1.2.2: internal changes
+- 1.2.2: Internal changes
-- 1.2.1: another fix for alternative needs buff in other sessions
+- 1.2.1: Another fix for alternative needs buff in other sessions
 - Works in all sessions
 - Should work in multiplayer.
 Please report if you have troubles.